-Perhaps there’s a way to take the power back.
+It’s time to reinvent the concept of resolutions.
+To find a way to take the power back.
 To free ourselves from the encumbrance of expectation.
-To know and trust that the goals we’re chasing are rooted in a desire that comes from our own heart of hearts.
+To release old notions of “when” and “why” we begin on such a journey.
+To know and trust that the goals we’re chasing are rooted in our own heart’s desires.
 To embrace change while remaining accountable to ourselves above all.

-Enter body intelligence.
+That’s why we’re calling 2023 the year of body intelligence.
+What is body intelligence?
 It’s freedom.
 It’s power.
 It’s the ultimate goal of a vibrantly healthy lifestyle.
-An intelligent body, according to Sakara founder Danielle Duboise, is “a body you get the privilege of listening to.”
+An intelligent body, according to Sakara founder and co-CEO Danielle DuBoise, is “a body we get the privilege of listening to.”
 By turning down the static and quieting the chatter, your channels are clear and you’re able to receive the messages your body, in its innate wisdom, is sending you—about food, yes, but also about your whole life.

-Duboise honed her own body intelligence over years of experimentation and study; ultimately it helped extricate her from a once torturous relationship with food.
+DuBoise honed her own body intelligence over years of experimentation and study; ultimately it helped extricate her from a once-tortuous relationship with food.
 “I used to have zero body intelligence,” she recounts.
 “I thought doing what others told me was healthy, and hopping from diet to diet was helping me build my best body.
 And I thought my best body was something I’d always be striving for.”

-What gets in the way of natural body intelligence, according to Tingle and Duboise, is noise, in this case, food that disrupts your normal feedback loop.
-When your diet is populated with processed junk, preservatives, and pesticides, the resulting gut imbalance hijacks your brain and disables healthy signaling, causing a ripple effect of confusion and chaos that manifests as fluctuating weight, haywire cravings, mental unrest, skin breakouts, and susceptibility to illness.
+What gets in the way of natural body intelligence, according to Tingle and DuBoise, is noise, in this case food, that disrupts your normal feedback loop.
+When your diet is populated with processed chemicals, preservatives, and pesticides, the resulting gut imbalance hijacks your brain and disables healthy signaling, causing a ripple effect of confusion and chaos that manifests as fluctuating weight, haywire cravings, mental unrest, skin breakouts, and susceptibility to illness.